JulienBuonarota/ProcessLogger/Readme.md

     ## Parsing of the different possible outputs
     output_string = output.stdout.decode().strip()
     if 'process' in output_string:
-        # can consider that if the process has not been log yet if should be executed
+        # can consider that if the process has never been logged before it should be executed
         output_bool = False
     elif ('True' in output_string) or ('False' in output_string): output_bool = eval(output_string)